 Remember, At the close of life, the question will not be how much have you got, but how much have you given.
-Not how much have you won, but how much have you done.
+Not how much have you won, but how much have you done?
 Not how much have you saved, but how much have you sacrificed.
-Not how much have you honored, but how much have you served.
+Not how much have you honored, but how much have you served?

-This man had set a good goal assuming that he would be around to enjoy his wealth – not knowing that that night would be his last.
+The rich fool had set a good goal assuming that he would be around to enjoy his wealth – not knowing that that night would be his last.
 (James 4:13-14)

 Here’s another story.
 The pastor was invited to dinner in the home of a very wealthy man in Texas.
 After the meal, the host led him to a place where they could get a good view of the surrounding area.
 Pointing to the oil wells, he boasted, “Twenty-five years ago I had nothing.
 Now, as far as you can see, it’s all mine.”
 Looking in the opposite direction at his sprawling fields of grain, he said, “That’s all mine.”
 Turning east toward huge herds of cattle, he bragged, “They’re all mine.”
 Then pointing to the west and a beautiful forest, he exclaimed, “That too is all mine.”